redpesk-core/sec-lsm-manager/docs/Usage.md

 #### Additional

-It is possible to display the status of handle with the display function :
+It is possible to display the status of a handler with the display function :

 ```c
 sec_lsm_manager_display(sec_lsm_manager);